Accept how it is. And also accept how it isn’t.

 This is such time: I have been overwhelmed for a few days now, and I also have lurches of the other kind, the misery.
 I am tired, my eyes burn, my head is fuzzy, and I haven’t been able to stay with one thing long enough for the thing to make a difference.
 I declare an emergency!

 So, let me begin: Buckle up: it is not that easy!
-If this is the first time you are introduce, you'll feel that I am wrong wrong wrong!
+If this is the first time you are introduced to what I teach and how I teach, you’ll feel that I am wrong wrong wrong!